-ISO 27001 is the world's most widely used international standard for managing information security and compliance is maintained through an Information Security Management System (ISMS)
+ISO 27001 is the world's most widely used international standard for managing information security and maintaining compliance through an Information Security Management System (ISMS).

-The ISO 27001 accreditation strengthens your organisation's image by giving partners and customers contentment that their information assets, such as personal and sensitive data, are being handled properly.
+The ISO 27001 certification strengthens your organisation's image by proving to partners and customers that their information assets, such as personal and sensitive data, are being handled properly.

-With so much to consider, we have created the following article to give you a complete overview of the ISO 27001 certification journey, and we have included a downloadable documentation checklist as well.
+To make this easier for you, we’ve created the following article to give you a complete overview of the ISO 27001 compliance and certification journey, along with a downloadable ISO 27001 Implementation checklist.

 - Employees implementing a project: What are their roles?

 - What do you need to look for in ISO 27001 implementation tools?